-- Accuracy benefits paid by the SMSF have been calculated appropriately and the correct amount of Pay-As-You-Go (PAYG) withholding tax, if the member is under 60, has been deducted. - Cut-off all benefits paid by the SMSF have been recorded in the correct period. - Classification all benefits paid by the SMSF have been recorded in the proper accounts and are allocated to the appropriate member's account. - Audit risks to be considered in relation to auditing benefits may include, but are not limited to: 236. - Payment of a benefit to which the member or beneficiary are not entitled, providing early access to benefits. - Incorrect calculation of a benefit payment, including any PAYG withholding tax. - Payment of a benefit to an incorrect member or beneficiary. - 237.
-Upon the death of a pensioner, many SMSF pensions are reversionary and continue to pay the pension to the surviving spouse or reversionary beneficiary.
+- For death benefits, the auditor establishes if a binding death benefit nomination exists, and 232. reviews that the specific trust deed requirements have been met following the death of a member. - Upon the death of a pensioner, many SMSF pensions are reversionary and continue to 237.233 pay the pension to the surviving spouse or reversionary beneficiary.
 The reversionary feature is generally established at commencement of the pension, but some fund's governing rules may permit establishment under a discretionary power in the deed.
 The auditor, in the case of death of a pensioner with a reversionary benefit, checks that the pension is being paid to the nominated reversionary beneficiary and that the benefit has not been transferred to reserves or paid out as a lump sum.